Adam Milne

 Adam Fraser Milne (born 13 April 1992) is a New Zealand professional cricketer who plays limited overs cricket for the New Zealand national cricket team.
 He is a right-arm fast bowler.
-He was also a part of the New Zealand squad to finish as runners-up at the 2015 Cricket World Cup.
+He was also a part of the New Zealand squad to finish as runners-up at the 2015 Cricket World Cup, after they lost to Australia.

 Early life

 Milne was born in Palmerston North, New Zealand and attended Palmerston North Intermediate Normal School, and then Palmerston North Boys' High School.